myselfscrum/kochessenz-recipes/content/english/post/002-04-10-orangen-heilbutt-mit-pommes-duchesse.md

 Excellent, I am only a little guilty about the halibut.
 This is definitely a candidate for our fish dinner in May, then I'll just get the Pacific variety, you're allowed to eat those.

 Addendum - Greenpeace was faster than me.
 On 27.3. there was the new list, in which at least the action recommendation is now clearer.
 I still had the one from November.
-Nevertheless, I have now made myself a simple list, so that I next time as a mature and enlightened consumer ...
+Nevertheless, I have now made myself a simple list, so that I next time, as a mature and enlightened consumer ...

 > sauteed halibut, duchess potato rosettes, orange fillets and spinach